-Transverse white lines that run across the nail, following the shape of the nail moon.
+Transverse white lines run across the nail, following the shape of the nail moon.
 Can occur after acute or severe illness, Arsenic poisoning.

-White half moons missing or receding can indicate pituitary problems or poor circulation.
+White half-moons missing or receding can indicate pituitary problems or poor circulation.

 With the condition known as Terry's nails, your nails look opaque, but the tip has a dark band.
 Sometimes this can be attributed to aging.
 In other cases, it can be a sign of serious illness, such as; Congestive heart failure, Diabetes, Liver disease, and Malnutrition.

 - Beau's lines

 Beau's lines are indentations that run across your nails.
 They can appear when growth in the area under your cuticle is interrupted by injury or severe illness.
 Diseases or illnesses associated with Beau's lines include; Uncontrolled diabetes, Circulatory diseases, such as peripheral artery disease, Illness associated with a high fever caused by pneumonia, scarlet fever, mumps or measles, and Malnutrition.

 With a condition known as onycholysis, your fingernails become loose and can separate from the nail bed.
 If your nails show signs of detaching, this may be associated with: Injury or infection, Thyroid disease, Drug reactions, Reactions to nail hardeners or acrylic nails, and Psoriasis.